akshit16/Memory-Matching-Game/README.md

 # Memory Game

-This game is based upon card matching where player has to match all the cards to win.
+This game is based upon card matching where player has to match all the cards to win .

 ## Features